BobBuildTool/bob/doc/manpages/bob-status.rst

     Show checkouts that have active :ref:`configuration-config-scmOverrides`
     (``O``) even if the SCM is unchanged.
 Override information is always displayed if a checkout is shown but a ``STATUS`` line is normally only emitted if the SCM was modified.
+Adding ``-v`` will additionally show the detailed override status.
 See :ref:`manpage-bob-status-verbosity` below.

 ``-v, --verbose``
     Increase verbosity.
 May be specified multiple times.
 See